 - your finances and property, including property awarded to you as part of the divorce;

 - your ability to meet your needs on your own, including whether you have a child living with you and are receiving child support;

 - the time you would need to get the necessary education or training to allow you to find a job and the likelihood of you completing the education or training and becoming self-sufficient, given your age and skills;

 - your standard of living during your marriage;

 - the length of your marriage;

-- your loss of earnings, seniority, retirement benefits, and any other job opportunities that you missed;
+- the loss of earnings, seniority, retirement benefits, and other employment opportunities that you sacrificed during the marriage;

 - your age;